+This variation was once known as the Kangaroo, before Sir Ian Fleming enshrined it in the martini world.
 In its most simple form it is made exactly the same as a classic martini but with vodka instead of gin.

 The Dirty Martini is made almost the same way as a classic martini, but with the addition of olive brine, usually 2-6 tsps according to taste.
-Of course, with the brine, it should also be garnished with one or more olives.

 There are different conventions on the number.
 Some people recommend that it should be an odd number, usually one or three, others stand by the rather iconic looking two olives.
 I would leave it up to you to decide your preference.
 It’s not critical, particularly if you have some on the side as well.

 Many people assume that a filthy martini is simply a dirty martini with a particularly large volume of brine added to it.
-This is not the case.

 I also think it looks striking in an understated, almost demure fashion.
-The drink has clean geometry with the straight lines of the glass paired with the perfect sphere of the pickled onion, nestling in the glass that a baby full moon.
+The drink has clean geometry with the straight lines of the glass paired with the perfect sphere of the pickled onion, nestling in the glass like a baby full moon.

 Much like a filthy martini, the perfect martini is often misunderstood.